txt/mase/src/tex/settingup.md

 If you do not want to install code locally on your machine, then there are many readily-available on-line integrated development environments.

-For example, to have root access to a fully-configured Unix installation, you can go to
+For example, to have root access to a fully-configured Unix installation, you could go to

      http://c9.io